Spugn/pqh3.0/README.md

   - CURRENT: `3` Fragments Required

 If your region's server uses `Legacy Equipment Data`, you can continue to use the `Legacy Equipment Data` by:
-1) Go to the `Settings` tab
+1) Go to the `Settings` page
-2) Change `Equipment Data Type` to `Legacy Equipment Data (Before 2019.08.31)`
-3) Save Settings (Optional)
+2) Turn on "`Use Legacy Version`"

 The `Recipe Data` and `Statistics` pages also have the ability to use the `Legacy Equipment Data` if desired.

 ## Recommended Procedure On How To Use This Tool
-1. Open the tool URL in your phone or PC browser: (<https://expugn.github.io/priconne-quest-helper/>)<br>
+1. Open the tool URL in your phone or PC browser: (<https://spugn.github.io/priconne-quest-helper/>)<br>
 If on a mobile phone, horizontal viewing is probably best.
 2. Open up `Princess Connect Re:Dive` via your phone or `DMM Game Player`.
-3. Decide which characters you want to rank up and select the required equipment (via item tab or preset tab) in the tool.
-4. The tool will calculate which materials and the amount you need for you; Open up your equipment box.
-5. Determine which materials you need to farm more of in your box; for the materials you have enough of, **click/tap** the material image under the `Required Ingredients` category on the tool to `disable` them.
-<br>Disabled materials will **NOT** be shown in the `Recommended Quests` category.
-6. A list of quests (max 10 by default) will be displayed under the `Recommended Quests` category.
+3. Create a Character or Item project by selecting "NEW PROJECT" on the home page.
+4. Go through the steps to create a new project.
+5. Click on the "DISABLED" button on the project card to enable it.
-<br>Decide for yourself which quest is the best for you and most cost efficient for your stamina.
+6. Open the quest drawer to view recommended quests and decide for yourself which quest is the most cost efficient for your stamina.
+7. Click on the "OPEN IN FULL" icon on the quest you want to farm.
+8. Click on any items you have obtained from farming the quest and add them to your inventory.
+9. Repeat selecting optimal quests until you complete your enabled projects.
+10. When your projects are complete, they will be marked as "Completed" on their project card.
+11. Click on the "MORE VERT" icon on the project card to reveal it's menu, select "COMPLETE" to complete the project.

 ## Bugs, Errors, Feature Suggestions, etc.
 The following can be submitted via `GitHub's Issue Tracker` (**PREFERRED**) or `Discord` (`S'pugn#2612`).